Seagate/cortx/doc/Importing_OVA_File.rst

 Importing OVA File
 ==================

-Based on the hypervisor you use, click and expand the section below to view the procedure.
+Based on the hypervisor you use, click to expand the section below.

 .. raw:: html